magento/merchdocs/src/recommendations/edit.md

 ### Filter products {#filters}

 Any changes made to product [filters]({% link recommendations/filters.md %}) are reflected in the _Recommended products preview_.

-- To list filters that include specific products, click the **Inclusions** tab.
-- To list filters that exclude specific products, click the **Exclusions** tab.
+Only products that match inclusion filters are allowed to be recommended.
+Products that match any exclusion filters will not be recommended.

 The _Inclusions_ and _Exclusions_ tabs list the available filters of each type.
 In the list, each active filter is marked with a blue dot.